 When it comes down to how safe your important data is, the Blackphone 2 has got you covered, you can rest assured.
 The device has a hardened Android, called Silent OS or PrivatOS and it is made from the ground up to be privacy-oriented by design.
 This Android-based OS has several privacy features, the main of which aims to encrypt each single text message and communication app.
 The privacy feature also encrypts e-mails, calls and other transfer data, making it almost impossible to trace any data back to the user.
-In addition to this, it allows the users to make a decision what to allow to be gathered from their phone as an information.
+In addition to this, it allows the users to make a decision on what to allow to be gathered from their phone as information.

 Furthermore, SilentOS also has a built-in technology, referred to as Spaces.
-It allows for a virtual type of environments which can be created separately from each other and work in a divided manner, so you can still use your Social Media and important sites on one Space while you access websites with low reputation on the other Space without them having to do nothing with each other.
+It allows for a virtual type of environments that can be created separately from each other and work in a divided manner, so you can still use your Social Media and important sites on one Space while you access websites with low reputation on the other Space without them having to do nothing with each other.
 You can also use a separate Space for your files, where you can save photos, important documents and other data, which can remain on this Virtual OS.
 This way, if one Space is compromised, there is no possible way to compromise the other one, although compromising a Blackphone may not be something that can be done at all, except if you have all the passwords and access codes to the device, since it is encrypted.

 Sirin Solarin’s Specs

-All the gossip aside, the Sirin Solarin is a high-end luxury device for the people who can afford it.
-The device is long 159.8 mm and is a 11.1 mm thick, which is a bit too much than most of the phones today.
+All the gossip aside, the Sirin Solarin is a high-end luxury device for the most wealthy people who can afford it.
+The device is long 159.8 mm and is 11.1 mm thick, which is a bit too much than most of the phones today.
 And while this makes it a bit difficult to navigate in the menus, the phone also weighs a bit more too at 243 grams.
 The device is powered by Snapdragon 810 which was supposedly taken down from Samsung’s devices due to overheating.
 The materials of the phone are as premium as they can get and the device feels very premium in the hand.

 Sirin Solarin’s Privacy

-The privacy features of Sirin Solarin are focused on providing custom and active protection to each Sirin Solarin device.
+The privacy features of Sirin Solarin are focused on providing the most custom and active protection to each Sirin Solarin device.
 The phone has something that is known as Security Shield.
 This service is prpvided by the company KoolSpan and it is the technology that guarantees you the following:

 - Private VoIP (Voice over IP) phone calls.